 This is a cooperative program with Hobart and William Smith Colleges through the Partnership for Global Education (PGE).

 One of the first established semester-long study abroad opportunities in Vietnam, this program enables students to explore an ancient Asian civilization which is undergoing a dramatic process of transition and modernization.
-Students will begin intensive Vietnamese language instruction in Ho Chi Minh City upon their arrival in Vietnam, continuing under the direction of faculty from Vietnam National University in Hanoi.
+Students will begin intensive Vietnamese language instruction in Ho Chi Minh City upon their arrival in Vietnam, continuing under the direction of faculty.
 An internship or independent study project is required.

 Hanoi, with a population of one million, is a small capital city that is calm in comparison to the flashy southern boomtown of Ho Chi Mihn City (Saigon).
 But while Hanoi honors Vietnam's long and tumultuous past in the ancient merchant streets of its unique Old Quarter, the colonial facades of the French Quarter, the monuments and house of Ho Chi Minh and the relics of the struggle for independence and the "American War," it has also embraced the open economic policies of doi moi that is transforming Vietnam and is experiencing an exciting period of change.
 Hanoi is the perfect vantage point to witness Vietnam at a crossroads as the country navigates between Communism and open markets, a glorious (and also painful) past and an uncertain future, and increasing inequalities between rich and poor, city and countryside.

 Union students will take four courses and receive four course credits:

 Vietnamese History and Culture

 In this course, students learn about Vietnamese history, aspects of Vietnamese culture, and current social, environmental, and political issues.
-Students write papers based on presentations provided by Vietnam National University (VNU) faculty and specialists in humanities, science, and social science fields, and excursions organized by the resident director.
+Students write papers based on presentations provided by faculty and specialists in humanities, science, and social science fields, and excursions organized by the resident director.
 A translator is provided when necessary.

-Students begin intensive instruction upon their arrival in Ho Chi Minh City and continue at Vietnam National University in Hanoi.
+Students begin intensive instruction upon their arrival in Ho Chi Minh City and continue in Hanoi.
 This course is designed to enhance the student’s ability to understand, speak, read, and write Vietnamese and follows an interactive and communication-oriented approach.

 Independent Field Project or Internship